Does misappropriation of trade secrets create a presumption of irreparable injury in Texas?

 The opinion, Pike v.
-Texas EMC Management, LLC, __ S.W.3d __, 2020 WL 3405812 (Tex.
-June 19, 2020), sparked a huge debate on law Twitter.
+Texas EMC Management, LLC, 610 S.W.3d 763 (Tex.
+2020), sparked a huge debate on law Twitter.
 One camp says that when Justice Brett Busby writes an opinion pouring out a multi-million-dollar jury verdict, it’s a “Buzz-burn.”
 The other faction says it’s a “Buzz-kill.”

 But the change I’m talking about may have flown under the radar.
 Justice Busby’s opinion covered a lot of legal ground.
 So you may not have noticed that Pike overruled a line of Texas cases that say irreparable injury is presumed when a defendant misappropriates trade secrets.

 Let’s drill down into the Pike case to understand why, and then I’ll explain why it’s important.

 The secret sauce in Pike was a new kind of cement developed by EMC Cement.
 Pike was the President.
 When concrete cratered, a new company called VHSC bought the EMC Cement plant at a foreclosure sale and hired President Pike.

 The jury found that VHSC and Pike misappropriated EMC Cement’s trade secrets, and the trial court entered a judgment for millions in damages, including $1.5 million for misappropriation of trade secrets.
 Id. at *4.
 The Texas Supreme Court reversed the damage award on the kind of procedural and evidentiary grounds only an appellate lawyer could love.

 EMC Cement had also asked for a permanent injunction to stop VHSC and Pike from continuing to use the trade secrets.
 The trial court denied that request.